 The CO is also required to periodically inspect the module for evidence of tampering at intervals specified per end-user policy.
 The CO must visually inspect the tamper-evident seals for tears, rips, dissolved adhesive, and other signs of malice.
-If evidence of tampering is found during periodic inspection, the Crypto-Officer must return the module to McAfee for key zeroization and re-imaging before the module can be brought back into operation.
+If evidence of tampering is found during periodic inspection, the Crypto-Officer must zeroize the keys and re-image the module before bringing it back into operation.